 Day by Day Format

 For the first two days the teams are split into 2-balls.
 The final day the players play single matches for the first and only time.
-I total there are 28 matches played throughout the 3 days and with it 28 points up for grabs.
-1 point is awarded for a win and ½ a point awarded to each team for a tie.
+In total there are 28 matches played throughout the three days and with it 28 points up for grabs.
+One point is awarded for a win and half a point awarded to each team for a tie.
 The losing team receive no points.

 Days 1 & 2 – Fourballs & Foursomes